code42/py42/docs/userguides/trustedactivities.md

 Use py42 to quickly and easily manage trusted activities and resources, including domains and Slack workspaces.

-## Create, View or Modify Trusted Activities
+## Create, View, or Modify Trusted Activities

-To get started create a new trusted activity resource.
+To get started, create a new trusted activity resource.

 ```python
 from py42.constants import TrustedActivityType

 response = sdk.trustedactivities.create(TrustedActivityType.DOMAIN, "test-domain.com")
 ```
-Constants for the trusted activity types are available at [Trusted Activity Type](../methoddocs/constants.html#py42.constants.TrustedActivityType)
+Constants for the each type of trusted activity are available at [Trusted Activity Type](../methoddocs/constants.html#py42.constants.TrustedActivityType)

 Once you've created a trusted activity, or if you're working with an existing one, you can use the trusted activity's `resourceId` to view details about it.